MillerLab-CPHG/PlaqView/README.md

 ## News

-Our publication introducing PlaqView has been accepted at Atherosclerosis (link coming soon!)
+Our publication introducing PlaqView has been accepted at [Atherosclerosis](https://www.atherosclerosis-journal.com/article/S0021-9150(21)01464-7/fulltext).

 PlaqView for scATAC-seq is coming in 2022!